Barbershop Websites: 20 Design Examples (2026)

 Fellow Barber runs barbershops in LA, NYC, and SF and sells its own product line from the same Shopify site.
 The homepage gives equal weight to “Book” and “Shop,” which means the site generates revenue even when nobody books a chair.

 Booking uses Boulevard with multi-city location selection and a returning client login.
 They run a tiered barber system reflecting different levels in their apprenticeship program.
-The SF Mission District location has fixtures from the 1893 World’s Fair, which is the kind of detail that gives a single location a story nobody else can copy.
+The SF Mission District location has fixtures from the 1893 World’s Fair.

 No individual barber profiles, though.
 For a brand built on craftsmanship, that’s a missed opportunity to show the people behind it.